floating-ui/react-popper/README.md

 |}) => Node
 ```

-A function (render prop) that takes as argument an object containing the properties
+A function (render prop) that takes as argument an object containing the following properties:
-`ref`, `style`, `placement`, and`arrowProps`.

-The first 3 properties are the `ref` property that is going to be used to retrieve the [React refs](https://reactjs.org/docs/refs-and-the-dom.html) of the **popper** element, the `style` property,
+- **`ref`**: used to retrieve the [React refs](https://reactjs.org/docs/refs-and-the-dom.html) of the **popper** element.
-which contains the CSS styles (React CSS properties) computed by Popper.js and needed to style
+- **`style`**: contains the necessary CSS styles (React CSS properties) which are computed by Popper.js to correctly position the **popper** element.
-the **popper** element so that it gets positioned in the desired way.
-These styles should be applied to your React component using the `style` prop or with any CSS-in-JS
-library of your choice.

-The `placement` property describes the placement of your popper after Popper.js has applied all the modifiers
+- **`placement`**: describes the placement of your popper after Popper.js has applied all the modifiers
   that may have flipped or altered the originally provided `placement` property.
 You can use this to alter the
   style of the popper and or of the arrow according to the definitive placement.
 For instance, you can use this
   property to orient the arrow to the right direction.
+- **`outOfBoundaries`**: a boolean signifying if the popper element is overflowing its boundaries.

-`scheduleUpdate` is a function you can call to schedule a Popper.js position update.
+- **`scheduleUpdate`**: a function you can call to schedule a Popper.js position update.
 It will directly call the [Popper#scheduleUpdate](https://popper.js.org/popper-documentation.html#Popper.scheduleUpdate) method.

-The `arrowProps` argument is an object, containing a `style` and `ref` properties that are identical to the
+- **`arrowProps`**: an object, containing `style` and `ref` properties that are identical to the
-ones provided as first and second argument of `children`, but are relative to the **arrow** element rather than
+  ones provided as the first and second arguments of `children`, but relative to the **arrow** element.
+The `style` property contains `left` and `top` offset values, which are used to center the arrow within the popper.
+These values can be merged with further custom styling and positioning.
+See [the demo](https://github.com/FezVrasta/react-popper/blob/8994933c430e48ab62e71495be71e4f440b48a5a/demo/styles.js#L100) for an example.
-the popper.
-Use them to, accordingly, retrieve the ref of the **arrow** element and style it.

 ##### `innerRef`

 ```js
 innerRef?: (?HTMLElement) => void
 ```